CHVong/ColorPicker/README.md

 - Revisit implementation of loops to optimize event listeners
 - Consider replacing the use of transition in css for animation

+## Noteworthy Discoveries from Bugs
+- Event listener is lost when using innerHTML to append a saved color set to the DOM, make use of insertAdjacentHTML instead
+- Event delegation needed for looping.
+Bug that happened was having to click on trashcan twice.
+Once to add an eventlistener and once more to actually run the code.
+- CSS height property does not translate well when trying to use transition after a DOM removal.
+Use max-height instead.

 ## Authors

 - [@BrunchWithYou](https://www.github.com/BrunchWithYou)